Markay12/FlaskBlog/README.md

 ## *Flask*
 What is Flask?
-- Flask is a framework that allows the user to take backend work and place it online into a front-end setup
 - Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions

 ## *Objective*